Cislunar Resonant Transport and Heteroclinic Pathways: From 3:1 to 2:1 to L1: Conclusions

 In this study, we demonstrated that mean-motion resonances play a major role in the dynamical structure of cislunar space, generating zero-$\Delta v$ heteroclinic pathways that traverse much of the region.
 After computing and characterizing families of unstable and stable 4:1, 3:1, and 2:1 resonant periodic orbits, in which the 2:1 family was found to have a very unique and interesting structure, we computed stable and unstable manifolds of the prograde unstable resonant orbits.
 By using a perigee Poincar\'e section represented using osculating orbital elements, we were able to effectively visualize the resulting manifolds in a manner that allowed us to identify and interpret the observed phenomena in line with Hamiltonian perturbation theory.
 Heteroclinics between 2:1 and 3:1 unstable resonant orbits were found and precisely computed for Jacobi constants below 3.15, whereas it was also shown that the 4:1 MMR does not have any natural heteroclinics with the 3:1 MMR for any energy.
 Heteroclinics connecting 2:1 and 3:1 orbits to lunar $L_1$ planar Lyapunov orbits were also demonstrated, calculated, and characterized.
 By introducing a generalized distance metric, we further quantified effective times-of-flight for all heteroclinic transfers, finding them to be reasonable for real missions.
 Collectively, these results establish the 3:1 mean-motion resonance as truly being a ``gateway to the Moon'' for lunar mission design.

-We also found that the resonant orbit and heteroclinic structures of the Earth–Moon PCR3BP can differ markedly from those of previously studied systems with much smaller $\mu$ values (e.g., outer planet–moon or star–planet CRTBPs), which tend to follow perturbation-theory dynamics more closely.
-Thus, a CRTBP-based analysis of the Earth--Moon system is shown to be crucial to understanding the resonant dynamics of cislunar space.
-Our recent work \citep{rawat2025preprint}, which leverages the manifolds computed here, further shows that CRTBP-based analysis is essential: comparisons with a perturbed Keplerian semi-analytical approach reveal that the latter severely underestimates the regions of influence and effects of the 2:1 and 3:1 resonances.
+We also found that the resonant orbit and heteroclinic structures of the Earth–Moon PCR3BP can differ markedly from those of previously studied systems with much smaller $\mu$ values (e.g., outer planet–moon or star–planet CR3BPs), which tend to follow perturbation-theory dynamics more closely.
+Thus, a CR3BP-based analysis of the Earth--Moon system is shown to be crucial to understanding the resonant dynamics of cislunar space.
+Our recent work \citep{rawat2025preprint}, which leverages the manifolds computed here, further shows that CR3BP-based analysis is essential: comparisons with a perturbed Keplerian semi-analytical approach reveal that the latter severely underestimates the regions of influence and effects of the 2:1 and 3:1 resonances.

-While this study and \citet{rawat2025preprint} focused only on the planar Earth–Moon CRTBP, many spacecraft in practice follow orbits inclined relative to the Earth--Moon orbital plane.
+While this study and \citet{rawat2025preprint} focused only on the planar Earth–Moon CR3BP, many spacecraft in practice follow orbits inclined relative to the Earth--Moon orbital plane.
 This is the case for TESS and IBEX, which occupy inclined stable 2:1 and 3:1 resonant orbits.
-Extending the present work to the spatial CRTBP therefore represents the most significant future direction for this research.
-Such an extension will require new tools to address the increased dimensionality of the system, since even after reduction to a Poincar'e map on an energy submanifold, the spatial CRTBP remains a 4D symplectic map.
+Extending the present work to the spatial CR3BP therefore represents the most significant future direction for this research.
+Such an extension will require new tools to address the increased dimensionality of the system, since even after reduction to a Poincar\'e map on an energy submanifold, the spatial CR3BP remains a 4D symplectic map.
 Beyond this spatial generalization, it will also be of interest to examine other, less prominent MMRs such as 5:2 or 7:2, as well as resonances exterior to the Moon; some initial results on exterior MMRs are reported in \citet{rawatKumar2025}.
+Finally, the CR3BP does not model the effects of lunar eccentricity and solar gravity, which can be significant; {while there exist theoretical reasons---e.g., KAM \citep{kamTutorial} and Fenichel \citep{fenichel1971persistence} theory---to expect that similar resonant orbits and heteroclinics will persist in models including such perturbations,} studies of MMR dynamics in higher-fidelity models remain a key avenue for future investigation.
 Considerable work remains to fully characterize the network of propellant-free heteroclinic highways that future missions may exploit throughout cislunar space.